-A. The Appellant
+Α. The Appellant

-- The Athlete's submissions, in essence, may be summarized as follows: - (a) Procedural Flaws - Absence of an Interpreter.
-In breach of Article 5.3.8 and Article 5.4.1 of the World Anti-Doping Code of International Standards of Testing and Investigation (sic!) the Athlete (a Portuguese speaker) was addressed by the DCO in Spanish only, which explains any errors or omissions in the Doping Control Form ("DCF"); - The IWF did not have the Athlete's parent authorization to make sample collection.
-This was contrary to the Annex C of the WADA Anti-Doping Code ("the WADA Code") (sic!); - The Athlete was unaccompanied by her coach.
-The Athlete claims that she requested that her coach accompany her but her request was denied by the DCO. - (b) Public Disclosure of the Athlete's Information.
-This was contrary to Article 14.3.6 of the IWF Anti-Doping Policy (the "IWF ADP") and was very damaging to her. - (c) Athlete's Investigation after Positive Test - The Athlete (with limited financial resources) carried out her own research on all i. the medications and vitamins that she took during the Competition, both before taking them and after receipt of the Notice of Charge in order to track down the source of any contamination. - Due Diligence in Identifying the Potential Source of Boldenone metabolites in the Sample. - At all material times the Athlete had the assistance of a professional doctor recommended by the Brazilian Navy to advise her on her health and career.
-At the time of the competition she was taking some substances prescribed by her nutritionist Mr Yuri Costa Peres and medication and vitamins prescribed by her doctors. - She was assured by both that she could take these medications and vitamins since they did not contain any prohibited substances. - In order to confirm that those products were free from any prohibited substances: - She provided the WADA "Prohibited List" to her doctor and emphasized the need to respect said list.

-- She analyzed and read the formulas prescribed by her doctor, subsequently cross-checking (as did the Coach) all the ingredients listed therein with the WADA Prohibited List. - She bought the medications and her vitamins all of which from a well-known laboratory in order to prevent any contamination. - She took a Vitamin B12, which was purchased by the Coach from outside Brazil, who confirmed that the said vitamin contained no prohibited substance. - The Athlete informed the DCO that she was taking said medications and vitamins above, and that these medications and the B12 Vitamin were declared in the DCF, which proves her good faith.
+- The Appellant's submissions, in essence, may be summarized as follows: - (a) Absence of an Interpreter. - In breach of Article 5.3.8 and Article 5.4.1 of the World Anti-Doping Code of International Standards of Testing and Investigation (sic!) the Athlete (a Portuguese speaker) was addressed by the DCO in Spanish only, which explains any errors or omissions in the Doping Control Form ("DCF"); - (b) Athlete's Investigation after Positive Test. - The Athlete (with limited financial resources) carried out her own research on all the medications and vitamins that she took during the Competition, both before taking them and after receipt of the Notice of Charge, the latter exercise designed to track down the source of any contamination. - Due Diligence in Identifying the Potential Source of Boldenone metabolites in the Sample. - At all material times the Athlete had the assistance of a professional doctor recommended by the Brazilian Navy to advise her on her health and career.
+At the time of the competition she was taking some substances prescribed by her nutritionist Mr Yuri Costa Peres and medication and vitamins prescribed by her doctors. - She was assured by both that she could take these medications and vitamins since they did not contain any prohibited substances. - In order to confirm that those products were free from any prohibited substances: - She provided the WADA "Prohibited List" to her doctor and emphasized the need to respect said list. - She analyzed and read the formulas prescribed by her doctor, subsequently cross-checking (as did the Coach) all the ingredients listed therein with the WADA Prohibited List. - She bought the medications and the vitamins from a well-known laboratory in order to prevent the risk of any contamination. - She took a Vitamin B12, which was purchased by the Coach from outside Brazil, who confirmed that the said vitamin contained no prohibited substance.

-iii.
-Source of the Boldenone or its metabolites

-- Given the absence of Boldenone metabolites or Boldenone in said medications and vitamins, the only explanation for this substance to be present in her body would be the B12 Vitamin she took 15 (fifteen) days before the Competition, which (like Boldenone) is injectable. - As a result, a cross-contamination occurred in the vitamins, which can sometimes occur as a discrepancy between the information available on the labels of the products and their actual composition. - In the language of the Appeal Brief "It cannot be excluded the probability that a potential cross-contamination may have occurred".
+- The Athlete informed the DCO that she was taking said medications and vitamins above, and these medications and the B12 Vitamin were declared in the DCF, which proves her good faith. - iii.
+Source of the Boldenone or its metabolites. - Given the absence of Boldenone metabolites or Boldenone in said medications and vitamins, the only explanation for this substance to have been present in her body would be the B12 Vitamin she took 15 (fifteen) days before the Competition, which (like Boldenone) is injectable. - As a result, a cross-contamination occurred in the vitamins, which can sometimes occur as a discrepancy between the information available on the labels of the products and their actual composition. - In the language of the Appeal Brief"It cannot be excluded the probability that a potential cross-contamination may have occurred". - (c) Fundamental Rights Denied. - In the absence of financial resources to pay for the opening of her B Sample and the relevant document package, she did not have her fundamental rights respected before the IWF, as it and the Brazilian Weightlifting Federation simply ignored the Appellant's financial constraints. - (d) The Athlete did not aim at enhancing her Performance.

-(d) Fundamental Rights Denied

-In the absence of financial resources to pay for the opening of her B Sample and the relevant document package, she did not have her fundamental rights respected before the IWF, as it and the Brazilian Weightlifting Federation simply ignored the Appellant's financial constraints.

-(e) The Appellant did not aim at enhancing Performance

-The Athlete relies on the following facts and matters:
+The Athlete relies on the following facts and matters in support of that assertion: